krzysztofwujs/astro-nano/src/content/blog/01-enhancing-technical-documentation-with-mermaid-js/index.md

     KYC_Provider->>Bank: Verification results (ACCEPTED/REJECTED)
     Bank->>User: Notify user of the result
 ```
-Here, you can see an example image of the sequence diagram:
+Below, you can see an illustrative example of the KYC sequence diagram:
 ![Diagram Example](public/images/diagram-example.png)

 ### A Game Changer for Technical Writing